Juuliuus/g3nmovedemo/README.md

 # Installation

 In order to run, build, and or install you will need Go installed on your system.
-Search for "golang download", the process is quite simple.
+Search for "golang download**, the process is quite simple.

-Choose or create a folder to run from on your computer.
-Then change to that directory.

-You can either use the following command to download the program:
-`go get github.com/Juuliuus/g3nmovedemo`

-Or from the code button on this page select to download a zip file, unzip that in your folder.
+Either clone/fork this repo to a folder of your choice, or, from the code button on this page, select to download a zip file, unzip that in a the folder of your choise.

-Then use either "go run ." in that folder to run a temporary copy, or "go build ." to build an executable in that folder.
+From that folder use either "go run ." to run a temporary copy, or "go build ." to build an executable in that folder.

 When you do either of these Go will download the g3n engine and anything it depends on, if you don't already have it on your system.